remmmi/WooCommerce-Cart-REST-API/README.md

 If you are looking to create a great store for your customers that is fast and unrestricted, decoupling your store is a no-brainer.
 However, accessing the front side via the REST API is not designed in WooCommerce, that's where CoCart comes in.
 It handles the roadblocks and eliminates the hassle of creating your own REST API endpoints and provides all the essential features for a powerful, headless eCommerce experience.

+#### Features

 * **Source of Truth** - CoCart integrates with WooCommerce's Data Stores API and includes WooCommerce hooks, making it compatible with most WooCommerce extensions right out of the box.
 * **Session Control Without Cookies** - CoCart uses a secure session key system, reducing server load and avoiding cookie issues for a smoother experience.
 * **Easy Authentication** - No need for Admin API Keys — customers can log in multiple ways with options like username+password, email+password or phone number+password.
 * **Flexible Domain Control** - CORS problems?
 No worries.
 CoCart lets you control origin access to prevent cross-domain issues.
 * **Efficient Product Search** - Search by product name, ID or SKU, filter products quickly without compromising privacy.
 * **Real-Time Cart Validation** - Enjoy up-to-date cart accuracy with automatic stock checks, total calculations, and fee adjustments.
-* **No Headless Checkout?** - Easily load any cart session into the native WooCommerce checkout if you prefer.
+* **No Headless Checkout?** - Easily load any cart session into the native WooCommerce checkout (if you prefer) and auto-login customers without further user interaction.
 * **Customizable Callbacks** - Register your own cart callbacks without creating new endpoints.
 CoCart handles the rest, returning responses once complete.
 * **Cart Session Tracking** - Monitor all cart sessions, including expired or expiring carts, to better track customer engagement.
 * **Name Your Price** - Offer customers the option to pay what they want, encourage your audience and increasing conversion rates.